Thomas C. Ayers's Collection

 Description:

 Here is a photo via Paul W. Prescott that was taken at the Passenger Station in Englewood, Illinois, on 14 September 1941.
-Shown here is Pennsylvania Railroad engine #6100, the S-1 (6-4-4-6) "Big Engine" built in Juniata in January of 1939 and retired in January of 1949 after ten years' service.
+Shown here is Pennsylvania Railroad engine #6100, the S-1 (6-4-4-6) "Big Engine" built in Juniata in January of 1939 and retired in January of 1949 after just a decade of experimental service.
 Gary Mittner Collection.

 Photo Date: